daviddalpiaz/r4sl/02-r-intro.md

 # `R` Resources

-- TODO: triage: beginner, medium, advanced. general strategy for learning `R`.
+- TODO: triage: beginner, medium, advanced. general strategy for learning `R`. add roger's book. add efficient `R`.

 These resources not necessary for this course, but you may find them useful if you would like a deeper understanding of `R`: